fede3u/finance/README.md

 Zipline in Docker
 ================================================================================
 [Zipline](http://www.zipline.io) is an algorithmic trading library written in Python, and [Anaconda](https://www.continuum.io/anaconda-overview) is a data science platform.
-Installing Zipline with Anaconda in a Docker container is useful for testing trading strategies in a [Jupyter Notebook](http://jupyter.org).
+Having Zipline and Anaconda in a Docker container is useful for testing trading strategies privately in a [Jupyter Notebook](http://jupyter.org).

 Bring up a Jupyter Notebook at [http://localhost:8888](http://localhost:8888)